open/close all folders

 Pony RacesThere are three distinct races of ponies in Equestria, as opposed to a common misconception that Pegasi and Unicorns are special variants from the basic pony.
 The episode "Hearth's Warming Eve" as well as the iOS app Twilight Sparkle: Teacher for a Day and its Ruckus Reader version Twilight Sparkle's Special Lesson explain how the three races came together to form the land (the episode tells less of the story but in more detail, while the app tells more of the story but in less detail).
 The exceptions to this are the rare Alicorns, who possess traits of multiple races (see their entry for details).
 Genetics do appear to play a role in determining species: in "Baby Cakes", Mr. and Mrs. Cake (Earth ponies) have a set of Pegasus and unicorn twins, which Mr. Cake ascribes to these being from their long-distance relatives.
 Word of God states that earth ponies do have a passive magic that ties them to the earth and to caring for it, as demonstrated during "Fall Weather Friends" where the race held by earth ponies each year is required to transition the trees into the new season.
 The pageant in "Hearth's Warming Eve" shows that the Earth ponies were originally responsible for growing food for all three races, further proof of their botanical magic.

 Unicorn PoniesThe race of our main heroine, Twilight Sparkle, and the founders of the capital city of Canterlot.
 All unicorns have telekinesis, which makes them great multi-taskers and gives them an advantage to handling things that would normally require hands.
 Most unicorns learn additional magic in association with their special talents.
 For example, Rarity has a magic spell that helps her locate gems.
 "Hearth's Warming Eve" suggests that prior to the point where Princesses Celestia and Luna took control of the rising of the sun and moon, this duty fell to the unicorns.
 This implication is also present in the very first episode, where the introduction states that Princess Celestia specifically uses her unicorn powers to raise the sun.
+In their infancy, unicorns sometimes have random bursts of magic.

 Pegasus PoniesMost pegasi hail from the majestic city of Cloudsdale, a Floating Continent made of clouds and rainbows.
 Pegasi possess passive magic that allows them to walk on clouds and manipulate the weather, which is very important, because ponies are actually responsible for the environment in this setting.
 "Hearth's Warming Eve" shows that they were once a race of proud warriors, and to this day enjoy athletic prowess as shown by the Wonderbolts aerobatics team and Young Flyer's competition.

 Alicorn PoniesThe rarest and most mysterious of the pony races.
 The Tie-In Novel Twilight Sparkle and the Crystal Heart Spell establishes that an Alicorn is "a special breed of pony" "able to harness the magical powers of the Unicorns, the flight abilities of the Pegasi, and the strength of a good, true heart of an Earth Pony."
 Trading cards previously listed them as being Pegasi and unicorns but not Earth ponies, and have since listed them as being all three.
-Only four Alicorns have appeared in the flesh so far in the shownote , Princesses Celestia, Luna, Cadance, and Twilight Sparkle; an unnamed princess appears in a book in "Hearts and Hooves Day".
-Besides these few canonical Alicorns, several others have appeared outside of the show: Princess Skyla who has been released in the So Soft Newborn toyline, Celestia's four-year-old cousin Lιon who appears in an illustrated French magazine story (but not in any North American canon), some characters created using Virtual Paper Doll Web Games, and some characters from The Merch.
+Only five Alicorns have appeared in the flesh so far in the shownote , Princesses Celestia, Luna, Cadance, Twilight Sparkle, and Flurry Heart; an unnamed princess appears in a book in "Hearts and Hooves Day".
+Besides these few canonical Alicorns, several others have appeared outside of the show: Princess Skyla who has been released in the So Soft Newborn toyline, Celestia's four-year-old cousin Léon who appears in an illustrated French magazine story (but not in any North American canon), some characters created using Virtual Paper Doll Web Games, and some characters from The Merch.
 Celestia & Luna are extremely powerful, able to raise the sun and moon daily, though it seems that this level of magical power is exclusive to just the two of them.
 Cadance, as of the end of the second season, has not displayed above average abilities for any of the three standard pony tribes, though her special spell can be extremely useful in the right circumstances.
 Twilight Sparkle becomes one in the Season 3 finale by writing new magic.
 And in the season 4 finale "Twilight's Kingdom", we receive a new benchmark for alicorn power levels when we see that the combined magic of four alicorns is a dead stalemate for the combined magic of every other pony in Equestria plus Discord's.
 (Also that the fight scene between Twilight wielding Celestia's, Luna's, and Cadance's powers in addition to her own vs. the supercharged Big Bad was straight out of Dragon Ball, to the point where Twilight literally got punched through a mountain sideways and it didn't even muss up her mane, and the post-fight landscape looked like a nuclear test site.)
 For a long time there was some debate on what to call Winged Unicorns, but "Magical Mystery Cure" has Rarity refer to one as an Alicorn.

 EquestriaConstructed World that is similar to our world in many ways but very different in others, it's divided into many pony-inhabited cities, towns, and villages.
 Ruled by the two powerful pony princesses Celestia and Luna, it is a magical place where everypony lives in (almost perfect) harmony with nature and the land.